HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Rare, aggressive, erythrodermic (erythrodermia > 80% of skin surface) and leukemic (> 1000 circulating tumor cells/ml in peripheral blood; clonal T-cell receptor rearrangement, increased CD4/CD8 ratio, as well as loss of CD7) cutaneous T-cell lymphoma (CTCL ) with generalized lymphadenopathy as well as diffuse leukemic infiltrates in skin and possibly bone marrow.
-High recurrence rates and an unfavourable prognosis complicate its clinical course.
+Rare, aggressive, erythrodermic (erythroderma > 80% of skin surface) and leukemic (> 1000 circulating tumor cells/µl in peripheral blood; clonal T-cell receptor rearrangement, increased CD4/CD8 ratio, and loss of CD7) cutaneous T-cell lymphoma (CTCL) with generalized lymphadenopathy and diffuse leukemic infiltrates in skin and possibly bone marrow.
+High recurrence rates as well as an unfavorable prognosis complicate its clinical course.